Bend, Oregon, USA travel guide

 Duration4 Days

-Best TimeJuly-September for summer activities; December-March for skiing; Spring/Fall for hiking/climbing with fewer crowds.
+Best TimeJuly-September for river floating & hiking; December-March for skiing; Spring & Fall for climbing & fewer crowds.

 DestinationBend, Oregon, USA